 Of Dogs and Death

 When I had seen him throw the pick and shovel over his shoulder and trudge towards the woods, I had begged him to let me come and help.
 “No, I want to do this alone,” he had said, and set his shoulders as only a teenager can do.
 “Then let me just keep you company so you won’t be alone,” I had insisted.
 So there I sat, a few meters away, and watched him wrestle with buried field stones and tree roots as he hacked at the hard earth beneath a towering oak, pausing occasionally to wipe at his eyes until, finally, he let the tears run in two steady streams down his cheeks and drip onto the newly turned soil.
+We had learned how to raise the dog properly from the resources at Stop That Dog so we took pride in the fact he was raised right.

 I waited in silence on the slope above, just far enough to respect his heartbreak and just close enough to share it.
 The sun rose directly above as a trio of yellow ladybugs made their way onto my knee.
 I carefully rounded them up in my palm to make a wish: “Let him never feel pain.
 Let him never feel pain.
 Let him never feel pain.”
 They scattered into the wind, their magical powers no match for the weight of my son’s grief.
+Use CBD for cats and dogs when your pet is suffering pain or hs tumors.

 I remember the day I watched my sons die.
 How I stood rooted to the ground as their bodies were thrown high into the air, two rag doll shapes silhouetted against the sun, and swore I would never let them suffer again.